 I love making birthday cakes – and my kids never run out of crazy ideas for what they want on theirs!
-While they’re not always professional-looking, they’re fun and special – and my kids remember every one!
+While they’re not always professional-looking, they’re fun and special – and they remember every one!

-If you have a little one that looooooves Star Wars – then may the force be with you at birthday time.
+If you have a little one that reeeeally wants a Star Wars Cake – then may the force be with you at birthday time.
 There isn’t much in the world of Star Wars that is easy to bake into a cake – in fact – the light saber cake above looks a whole lot more like light daggers – but hey, it was at least recognizable, which is more than you can say for my attempt at a “Death Star Cake”.

 My second oldest proclaimed that this one looked like “A white sea-urchin with a dent in the side”.
 Can I help it if I can’t make grey icing to save my life?
 Or make a spherical cake?
 Or … well you follow.

 But enough about semi-failures, let’s get back to this semi-success story!
 I made this Star Wars Lightsaber Cake for my son Thatcher’s birthday a few years back – and I thought I’d pull it out of the archives to share!

 First: You’ll need a sheet cake for the base covered in frosting.
 (I covered mine in green, but go with whatever floats your boat)